Gluten Free, Vegan, Quinoa Batter Bread Recipe

 flip the tin and give a few gentle pats on a bottom.
 Bread

-slide out onto a plate and cool off completely.
+should slide out onto a plate and cool off completely.

 Turn right side placing a rack.
 Refrigerate for